Steven A. Benner: Artificial genetic systems

 The number of possible nucleotide triplets, or codons, available in protein synthesis depends on the number of nucleotides available.
 The standard alphabet (G, A, C, and T) yields 43 = 64 possible codons, while an expanded DNA alphabet with 9 DNA bases would have 93 = 729 possible codons, many of them synthetic codons.
 For these codons to be useful, Aminoacyl tRNA synthetase has been created such that tRNA can code for the possibly synthetic amino acid to be coupled with its corresponding synthetic anti-codon.
-Brenner has described such a system which uses synthetic iso-C/iso-G DNA which uses the synthetic DNA codon [iso-C/A/G] which he calls the 65th codon.
+Benner has described such a system which uses synthetic iso-C/iso-G DNA which uses the synthetic DNA codon [iso-C/A/G] which he calls the 65th codon.
 Synthetic mRNA with synthetic anti-codon [iso-G/U/C] with synthetic aminoacyl-tRNA synthetase results in an in vivo experiment that can code for a synthetic amino acid incorporated into synthetic polypeptides (synthetic proteomics).

 A "second generation" model for nucleic acids

 Benner has used synthetic organic chemistry and biophysics to create a "second generation" model for nucleic acid structure.
 The first generation model of DNA was proposed by James Watson and Francis Crick, based on crystallized X-ray structures being studied by Rosalind Franklin.
 According to the double-helix model, DNA is composed of two complementary strands of nucleotides coiled around each other.
 Benner's model emphasizes the role of the sugar and phosphate backbone in the genetic molecular recognition event.
 The poly-anionic backbone is important in creating the extended structure that helps DNA to replicate.

 In 2004, Benner reported the first successful attempt to design an artificial DNA-like molecule capable of reproducing itself.